 excursions you cannot miss are to

-Makasutu Cultural Forest.
+Makasutu Culture Forest.

 You can take a ride on a microlight & view the Gambia from

 the animals as they are said to be tame or take a camel ride at

 up-country you can take a roots tour to

 Juffureh Village as well as visit the nearby Slavery Museum

 James Island which is not far away.